 - Learn your legal rights as an injured maritime worker

-- A suction dredger is like a large vacuum that sucks up sediments and spits them out.
+- Suction dredgers are like large vacuums that suck up sediments and spit them out.
 There are several different styles and sizes of suction dredging equipment.

 - Bucket dredgers use a mechanical bucket to lift out sediments.
 These are powerful and can be used to clear out coral reefs for shipping channels.

-- A water injection dredger injects a jet of water to blast sediment from the bottom of a waterway.
+- Water injection dredgers inject a jet of water to blast sediment from the bottom of a waterway.

-- A bed leveler is a dredger that uses a blade to level out bottom sediments.
+- Bed levelers are dredgers that use a blade to level out bottom sediments.

 - Fishing dredgers use a chain-link bucket or scoop to pick up clams, oysters, and other shellfish from the bottom sediments.

-You may be at risk of sustaining an injury because of fatigue caused by tough working conditions and long hours.
-Like any ship, a dredger could collide with another ship or a structure, or capsize and lead to injuries and fatalities.
-Any of these accidents and injuries can occur aboard a dredger, especially if there is negligence involved.
+You may risk sustaining an injury because of fatigue caused by harsh working conditions and long hours.
+Like any ship, a dredger could collide with another ship or structure or capsize, leading to injuries and fatalities.
+Any of these accidents and injuries can occur aboard a dredger, especially if negligence is involved.

 Examples of Dredger Accidents

-Other examples of accidents involving dredgers have caused various injuries and deaths.
-In one incident a worker lost a finger working on a stored pipe.
-Another case involved a worker who lost his leg when it got caught in a line.
-In other incidents workers were killed because of falls overboard or overturned dredging vessels.
+In another incident, a worker lost a finger working on a stored pipe.
+Another case involved a worker who lost his leg when he got caught in a line.
+In other incidents, workers were killed because of falls overboard or overturned dredging vessels.
 Causes of death in these cases were drowning.

 Working on a dredger is dangerous, but you are still entitled to all necessary safety precautions.
 As a dredger worker, you have the right to have been trained for your job and to work with other trained crew members.